radareorg/radare2-book/debugger/remote_gdb.md

  =!pid             - show targeted pid
  =!pkt s           - send packet 's'
+ =!monitor cmd     - hex-encode monitor command and pass to target interpreter =!rd              - show reverse debugging availability =!dsb             - step backwards
+ =!dcb             - continue backwards
- =!monitor cmd     - hex-encode monitor command and pass to target interpreter =!detach [pid]    - detach from remote/detach specific pid =!inv.reg         - invalidate reg cache
+ =!detach [pid]    - detach from remote/detach specific pid =!inv.reg         - invalidate reg cache
  =!pktsz           - get max packet size used
  =!pktsz bytes     - set max. packet size as 'bytes' bytes =!exec_file [pid] - get file which was executed for current/specified pid
 ```

+Note that `=!dsb` and `=!dcb` are only available in special gdbserver implementations such
+as [Mozilla's rr](https://github.com/mozilla/rr), the default gdbserver doesn't include
+remote reverse debugging support.
+Use `=!rd` to print the currently available reverse debugging capabilities.

+If you are interested in debugging radare2's interaction with gdbserver you can use
+`=!monitor set remote-debug 1` to turn on logging of gdb's remote protocol packets in
+gdbserver's console and `=!monitor set debug 1` to show general debug messages from
+gdbserver in it's console.

 radare2 also provides its own gdbserver implementation: